|Origin:||Furuya-ishi. Wakayama prefecture, Japan.|

 Furuya-ishi.
 The stone's origin.

-The three characters above Sengyu's red seal read "Sengyu dai", which means "Title by Sengyu".
+The line of characters to the right of Sengyu's red seal read "Sengyu dai" ("Title by Sengyu").

 From this we known the stone was owned by a collector named Sengyu who named it and inscribed the box.

 ||A fine quality, double boxed Furuya stone in the form of a mountain peak with a smaller peak to its front, the two peaks are separated

 by a ravine containing a thin quartz vein suggesting a cascading waterfall.
 At the base of the main peak, on the right side, is a natural hole which can be viewed as a cave - a nice